jjvanzon/Circular-Language-Spec/1. Spec/23. Previous Version/Symbol Language (2004).md

 -----

-Generating the stack operations preceding and concluding function calls is called prolog and epilog code in C
+Generating the stack operations preceding and concluding function calls is called prolog and epilog code in C.

 -----